-A number of conflicts in early Islamic times can be safely called “internal war”.
-To start with, there are the two great “Fitnas” (656–661 and 680–692).
-The first was fought after the murder of the caliph ‘Uthman accused inter alia of nepotism and unfair distribution of the spoils of victory at the expense of provincials.
-His successor ‘Ali was not able to bring the murderers to justice as they were his supporters.
-War was inevitable when ‘Uthman’s relative Mu’awiya, the governor of Syria, insisted on punishment for the regicides.
-The second Fitna started when after the death of Mu’awiya the enemies of the Umayyads thought their chance had come to topple the ruling family.
-Both these civil wars were conflicts among different factions of leading Muslims which grounded their legitimacy on their proximity to the prophet and their standing in Meccan society.
-Leaders tried to gain support from different groups of clients, malcontents and tribal networks (s. below).
-In the end it was the Umayyad family which seems to have dominated Mecca before Islam and then had created itself a solid base among Arab tribal groups in Syria which both times gained the upper hand.
-Those among the contenders for leadership who rather tried to base themselves on the conflicting interests of different military units in Iraq or tried to continue rule from the now peripheral Hejaz found themselves on the losing sides.
+A number of the early Islamic conflicts could be termed “internal wars”.
+For example, four “fitnas” took place in 656–61, 680–92, 744–50, and 811–13.
+The first fitna was fought after the murder of the caliph ‘Uthman, who was accused inter alia of nepotism and unfair distribution of the spoils of victory at the expense of provincials.
+Since ‘Uthman’s murderers were the supporters of his successor ‘Ali, retribution initially proved difficult.
+War became inevitable, however, when ‘Uthman’s relative Mu’awiya, the governor of Syria, insisted on punishment for the regicides.
+The second fitna started after the death of Mu’awiya, when the enemies of the Umayyads attempted to topple the ruling family.
+Both conflicts pitted different factions of leading Muslims against one another, each staking its political legitimacy on its proximity to the Prophet and its standing in Meccan society.
+Leaders tried to gain support from different groups of clients, tribal networks, and malcontents.
+In both the first and second fitnas, the Umayyad family emerged victorious, likely due to their pre-Islamic dominance of Mecca and their creation of a sound base among Arab tribal groups in Syria during and after the conquest.
+The third fitna in the 740s, however, ended with the Abbasids’ defeat of the Umayyad dynasty.

-The third Fitna in the 740s ended in the toppling of the Umayyad dynasty in 750 by the Abbasids.
-While the first and second Fitna were to a large degree crises of growth where contenders struggled who should get most of an ever-increasing amount of booty, the third Fitna was the consequence of the slowing down of expansion.
-This reduced the amount of resources that could be generated through warfare.
-At the same time, the increase of provincial unrest had overstretched the capacity of Syria to supply loyal elite armies for the dynasty.
-The crisis of resources coincided with factionalism within the army that was framed not so much in religious terms but as conflicts among different tribal groupings (most prominently northern Arab Qays and southern Yaman).
-Still, religious expression of discontent was also to be found, both within the ruling family whose princes started toppling each other with dizzying speed, and, more ominously, outside.
-Most dangerous were groups whose propagandists pretended to speak in favour of the claims of the Prophet’s family.
-Such claims had legitimacy in the ears of many.
-The Muslim east which had been a hotbed of Arab intertribal strife during the 740s proved to be an ideal recruiting ground.
-It was strongly militarised due to its proximity to the Central Asian frontier.
-A great number of Arab Muslims had dropped out of the military and were discontented to be made to pay taxes like unbelievers.
-Finally, there were many converts who felt being treated as second-rank Muslims.
-All these people were ready to heed the call for “the person from the family of the Prophet everybody would be content with”.
-With central troops being scattered here and there, factional and religious strife all over Syria and Iraq, it was no wonder that the Eastern revolutionaries succeeded in toppling the Umayyad dynasty and installing their Abbasid successors.
+The first and second fitnas were driven by struggles over the distribution of an ever-increasing amount of booty.
+Those who waged the fitnas through the divergent interests of military units in Iraq or who attempted to rule from the Hejaz—now a periphery—found themselves on the losing side.
+The third fitna was the consequence of slowing expansion, which resulted in a decrease in available plunder.
+The decline in leaders’ ability to distribute wealth coincided with an increase in provincial unrest, which overstretched Syria’s capacity to supply the Umayyad dynasty’s loyal elite armies.
+The crisis of resources coincided with factionalism within the army that was manifested in tribal, rather than religious, terms, with the most prominent disputes between the northern Arab Qays and the southern Yaman.
+Religious discontent was also present, both within the ruling family, whose princes began toppling each other at dizzying speed, and—more ominously—outside the ruling circle.
+The most dangerous threats were from those groups whose propagandists pretended to speak for the claims of the Prophet’s family.
+Such claims fell on receptive ears in two particular groups.
+The first was found in the Muslim east, a hotbed of Arab intertribal strife.
+This region was strongly militarised due to its proximity to the Central Asian frontier, but a significant number of Arab Muslims had dropped out of the military.
+These, forced to pay taxes like unbelievers, became a focus of discontent.
+The second group was made up of new converts who resented being treated as second-rank Muslims.
+All these people were ready to heed the call for “the person from the family of the Prophet, everybody would be content with”.
+With Umayyad loyalist troops scattered, and Syria and Iraq riven by factional strife, it was no wonder that the eastern revolutionaries succeeded in toppling the Umayyad dynasty and installing their Abbasid successors.